JuliaControl/ControlSystems.jl/docs/src/examples/smith_predictor.md

 ```
 We now plot the closed loop responses.
 The transfer function from $r$ to $y$ is given by $PC_r/(1+PC_r)$ = `feedback(P*C,1)`, and from a load disturbance entering at $u$ the transfer function is $P/(1+PC_r)$ = `feedback(P, C)`
 ```@example smith
-G = [feedback(P*C, 1) feedback(P, C)] # Reference step at t = 0 and load disturbance step at t = 15
+using ControlSystems # Load full ControlSystems for delay-system simulation G = [feedback(P*C, 1) feedback(P, C)] # Reference step at t = 0 and load disturbance step at t = 15
 fig_timeresp = plot(lsim(G, (_,t) -> [1; t >= 15], 0:0.1:40),  title="τ = $τ")
 ```